 - FHIR utilizes URLs as identifiers for data, making data labeling and exchange both uniform and unique.
 Other attempts at interoperability use a document-focused approach, which adds complexity to information exchange.

 FHIR looks to become the mainstay that will solve the data exchange issues, but what about operations and resourcefulness?

-The other half is use and adoption.
+The other half involves utilization - which can be a trap if you're not prepared.
 While FHIR is making it easier to access data, and is system-agnostic, those systems still need to be implemented to fit the needs of your organization.

 We covered this extensively with the 5-part blog on implementing ServiceNow.
 The most notable sign of a failed implementation is lack of adoption, when people do not want to use the new technology, or worse, cannot use it because they never learned.
 You’ll also find unforeseen complexities, delays, and a lack of healthcare operational expertise by vendors.